A jquery-like library for python

 pyquery: a jquery-like library for python

-The project is being actively developped on a git repository on Github.
-I have the policy of giving push access to anyone who wants it and then to review what he does.
+The project is being actively developed on a git repository on Github.
+I have the policy of giving push access to anyone who wants it and then reviewing what they do.
 So if you want to contribute just email me.

 Please report bugs on the github issue tracker.

 I’ve spent hours maintaining this software, with love.
-Please consider tiping if you like it:
+Please consider tipping if you like it:

 You can use the PyQuery class to load an xml document from a string, a lxml document, from a file or from an url: